 3-Avoid Unnecessary Bulk Items in The Pantry

-Sure, if you have a large family, it’s a good idea to buy in bulk.
+Sure, if you have a large family, buying in bulk is a good idea.
 However, don’t just buy a bunch of food because it’s on sale.
 The food may go bad before you get a chance to use it, bulk-sized containers can produce more food waste, and having too many jars, boxes, and cans can take up valuable pantry real estate.

 If you do buy in bulk, make sure you have storage space ready before bringing a large amount of stuff home.
 Also, keep labels on hand for anything you repackage.